mihaiolteanu/mugur/README.md

 For example, `(C a)` will send `a` when tapped (pressed and released) and will act like the Control key (C key in Emacs-speak) when held.
 The other modifiers are M, G (win), and S (Shift).
 Combinations like C-M, C-M-S or C-M-G are also possible.
-Consult the `mugur-keycodes` list for the supported modifiers.
+Consult the `mugur-doc-keycodes` list for the supported modifiers.

 Be careful, though.
 The modifier key has to be in uppercase and has to be the first in the list, otherwise `(c a)` means a totally different thing.